LTUC/amman-dotnet-401d2/Curriculum/Class01/facilitator/README.md

 - Look in the resources folder to find the topics that should be covered in this lecture The topics that should be covered are:

 Before Class:
 1. If you are an afternoon lecture time, give the students the [Calculator Assignment](Calculator.md) before class.
 This assignment should be graded based off of if a healthy attempt was made.
 It should only take them 2-3 hours to complete.
+2. If you are not in an afternoon lecture time, you may optionally give this assignment to students as you see fit.

 Lecture Outline: